bioimagesuiteweb/bisweb/docs/README.md

 ## Building the JS Code

-First go to the biscpplib directory inside the source tree.
+First go to the src directory inside the source tree.
 If you installed BioImage Suite Web in the default location (i.e. ~/javascript) then simply first

-    cd ~/bisweb/biscpplib
+    cd ~/bisweb/

-__Note:__ Once we move to github the `biscpp` directory will be eliminated and the source will sit directly inside the root `bisweb` directory.

 Then download all dependencies using npm (the node package manager as):